-What does the shelf life look like for uncured bacon?
+What is the shelf life of uncured bacon?

 Always be sure to read the product label of any product you purchase in case it has specific handling instructions.
 Generally speaking, however, the best storage method is to place your bacon in the fridge as soon as you get home or use it within seven days.
 Once you’ve already cooked your bacon, it will last up to four or five days in the refrigerator.